zimivanende/BoomiFlow-SearchFilterTable/README.md

 For "currency" you need to add a "currency" argument which should be the 3 char currency enum value like USD, GBP etc.

-For "style" you need to add a "className" argument which should contain the extra css class name to apply and/or "rowClassName" for a class to add to the parent row.
+For "style" you need to add a "className" argument which should contain the extra css class name to apply and/or "rowClass" for a class to add to the parent row.
 The style "bad-cell" & "bad-row" are included.

 ### OutcomesPosition